mikzuit/fair-job-offer/README.md

 5. Company info (always ask for registered company name ie. Not Microsoft but MICROSOFT CORPORATION LTD on the UK).
 Search for this info, for legal info with name or registed ID. (if they don't have this, is a bad sign)
 6. Type of contract (B2B, C2C, are they employers?, are they only headhunting?).
 Ask them to explain.
 (If they don't have this info is a bad sign)

+### b) Basic Approach by email
-b.
-Use my [First contact email](helpers/email-first-contact.txt) in order to save time.
+When they contact you by email, Use my [First contact email](helpers/email-first-contact.txt) in order to save time.

+### c) Basic Approach by phone
-c.
-If they contact you by phone or social medial (try not to waste your time here, talk to them AFTER you have all the essentials), always ask them to do by email, send them your requirements; [First contact email](helpers/email-first-contact.txt) (you can do this, they NEED labor, they are not making you a favor).
+When they contact you by phone or social media (try not to waste your time here, talk to them AFTER you have all the essentials), always ask them to do this by email, send them your requirements; [First contact email](helpers/email-first-contact.txt) (you can do this, they NEED labor, they are not making you a favor).

-d.
+### d) Basic Use of templates
 Grab my [Templates](templates) to make a easy to understand Resume and cover letters.

 This "abcd" would basically filter hundred of fake job offers.
 Remember to read the reasons they could use fake job postings.
 It would save you a lot of time and you'll be less frustrated.